ehwus/cv/README.md

 ## Alex Withington-Smith
 👋 I was the commercial co-founder at *BibliU*.
-Working with devs reignited an old drive to learn to code, which I've been doing since leaving in January.
+Working with devs reignited an old drive to learn to code, which I've been doing since leaving in January 2020.

 Joining an early stage start up taught me to pursue the difficult things, and to learn from my failures.
 I'm learning to code in this spirit, with a strong sense of curiosity, empathy, and ambition.